 Most swelling is gone by six weeks, but residual swelling may take up to six months to fully subside.

 I often hear from people who want to improve aspects of their appearance but don’t want surgery.
-And I get it, no one wants to undergo discomfort and extended downtime if they don’t have to.
+And I get it, no one wants to undergo discomfort and extended downtime if they don’t have to.rnrnThere are laser treatments designed to tighten labial tissue.
+However, for substantial sagging of the inner labia, the only really functional solution is surgery.

-A labiaplasty may be medically necessary if the labia get “tucked” into the vagina during sexual intercourse.
-Or if normal activities like wearing underwear, walking, biking, or even sitting are painful or irritate the vulvar skin.
+A labiaplasty may be medically necessary if the labia get u0022tuckedu0022 into the vagina during sexual intercourse.
+Or if normal activities like wearing underwear, walking, biking, or even sitting are painful or irritate the vulvar skin.rnrnIf you’re worried you may need a labiaplasty for medical reasons, consult with your OB/GYN or primary care provider.

 Labiaplasty doesn’t remove or impact any nerves, so sensation should remain unchanged.
+In fact, some patients notice improvements in their sexual experience after surgery.

 This is a complicated question, and the answer will vary from person to person.
 Childbirth can stretch or impact the labia, so some patients benefit from waiting.
 However, if you’re experiencing serious discomfort, it may be best to undergo labiaplasty, even if you’re planning on having children later.
 During your consultation, we can discuss your specific needs and plans.

 In general, insurance companies won’t cover cosmetic surgery.
-If your doctor thinks labiaplasty may be medically necessary, insurance may cover some of it.
+If your doctor thinks labiaplasty may be medically necessary, insurance u003cemu003emayu003c/emu003e cover some of it.
 Consult with your doctor and insurance provider to see what your coverage options may be.

-According to the American Society of Plastic Surgeons, the average cost of labiaplasty in 2018 was $2,942 not including anesthesia, operating room facilities, or related expenses.
+According to the American Society of Plastic Surgeons, the average cost of labiaplasty in 2018 was $2,942 not including anesthesia, operating room facilities, or related expenses.rnrnI will give you an estimate of your final cost during your consultation.
+No surprise bills!

-All surgery comes with some risk, we all know this.
+All surgery comes with some risk; we all know this.
 But did you know that many doctors who perform plastic surgery are not American Board of Plastic Surgery-certified plastic surgeons?

-For a surgeon to become board certified, they must have at least 14 years of higher education including special intensive training in reconstructive and cosmetic surgery.
+For a surgeon to become board certified, they must have at least 14 years of higher education, including special intensive training in reconstructive and cosmetic surgery.

 This means that in the very unlikely event of a complication, it can be handled quickly and efficiently.
-Because board-certified plastic surgeons have full admitting privileges at local hospitals.
-Non-board-certified plastic surgeons do not, thus they cannot even treat you outside of their own surgery center.
+Because board-certified plastic surgeons have full admitting privileges at local hospitals, non-board-certified plastic surgeons do not; thus, they cannot even treat you outside of their own surgery center.
 Additionally, Dr, Saber always works with leading board-certified anesthesiologists during her procedures to ensure patient safety (unfortunately this is not always the case with surgeons).

 Sadly, no. Many are not certified to do the cosmetic procedures they are performing.
 That can lead to significant problems for any patient who has complications.
 It can also mean that the surgeon who performed your procedure cannot even admit you to a hospital or provide any follow-up care at the hospital.